 Most Recent

-The WTI Crude Oil markets fell initially during the session on Monday, but found support just below the $93.00 level in order to turn things back around and go much higher.
+The WTI Crude Oil market initially tried to rally during the day on Monday, but turned back around and fell significantly.

 Top Forex Brokers